Superconducting spintronics with electron symmetry filtering and interfacial spin-orbit coupling: SOC-induced effects in S/F systems: low temperature experiments

 The theoretical model \cite{GonzalezRuano2021} is also very similar to the one used to model the changes in the IP MCA.
 The free energy is computed from a Bogoliubov-de Gennes (BdG) Hamiltonian, showing that triplet generation has an energy cost that triggers the OOP reorientation below $T_C$.
 The Hamiltonian also includes a preferred IP MCA with cubic symmetry and the superconducting proximity effect.
 Similarly to the IP case, a new local energy minimum appears for the OOP magnetization when the temperature is lowered enough.
-In the same way as the previous section did for the IP MCA, the theoretical model calculates the free energy of the system from a tight-binding Bogoliubov-de Gennes (BdG) Hamiltonian, to show how the efficiency of the triplet leakage and its associated energy cost affects the OOP magnetization reorientation depending on the temperature of the system.

 The result of the modelling is shown in Figure~\ref{fig:BdG-theory-OOP}, where the free energy is plotted vs IP-OOP angle for different temperatures.
 Below $T_C$, the free energy minimum for the OOP configuration (which is already present due to the introduction of the PMA in the model, but it is not the ground state above $T_C$) gets lower, explaining how it becomes a much easier magnetization axis that in turn helps lower the field necessary to induce the OOP transition, and makes it robust under zero field.